C3nsoreD/C3nsoreD/README.md

 Welcome to my page, here you'll find the various projects that I work on.
 Currently there hasn't been any significant work done, however, soon!

-I enjoy working on backend development mostly in Go
+I enjoy working on backend systems mostly in Go, and learning.

 ![gopher dancing](./dancing-gopher.gif)

-And as alwasys

-- 🌱 I’m currently learning ...
+My ideal state 🌱 learning ... not always the case but I try 🕊

 ✌🏾